SquilliamX/Smart-Contract-Lottery-2024/notes.md

     AggregatorV3Interface private s_priceFeed;
 ```
 State Variables declared at contract level by default ARE stored in storage.
+Storage variables are mutable by default (can be changes at anytime), so there isn't a specific state mutability modifier.

 #### Saving Gas with Storage Variables